dprogm/vscode-bazel-tools/README.md

 ## Roadmap

-- Add commands for bazel `clean`, `fetch` and `test` and provide a user friendly interface for them, especially for `query`.
+- Add commands for bazel `fetch` and `test` and provide a user friendly interface for them, especially for `query`.
 Here we could implement a graph view within vscode that visualizes the dependencies and shows up useful information for each target.

 - Extend the language support, especially Java.